What is Knowledge?

 THOMAS: Indeed.
 But I still don’t understand your point.

 SOCRATES: Well, if knowing is perceiving, then some people know that the world is a sphere and others know that it is flat.
-If knowledge is the way things are, then for people who perceive the world as a sphere, then it is true that it is a sphere.
-And for those who perceive it as flat, then it is true that it is flat.
+If knowledge is the way things appear, then for people who perceive the world as a sphere, it is true that it is a sphere.
+And for those who perceive it as flat, it is true that it is flat.
 But that doesn’t make sense, does it?
 It can’t be true that it is both a sphere and flat, can it?

 THOMAS: Can’t it?